Contact Sales

 • While deprived of their liberty, the person will still have access to someone to support them.

 Finally, are there any existing elements of the legislation that will be reinforced by LPS?
 Well, where possible and by the ‘Responsible Body,’ LPS should be authorised in advance.
 This was something that was expected by DoLS, but the practice didn’t fulfil the requirement.
 Another reinforced element is to involve the person in the process, there will be clearer and more explicit requirements.
 The new legislation will also have an explicit requirement to consult with others.
 While this has always been implied through the link to the best interest process of the MCA, the LPS has now laid these out more clearly.
-Finally, the person will have access to an ‘appropriate person’ much earlier in the process.
+To finish, the person will have access to an ‘appropriate person’ much earlier in the process.

 How to Prepare for LPS